 4 Considerations to Keep in Mind

 These are valid concerns.
 And, given the range of jobs and disabilities, it's impossible to nail down one right answer to the question about whether or not to disclose a disability during the application process.
-Here, though, are some things to mull over as you make your decision:
+Nevertheless, here are some things to mull over as you make your decision:

-1. Will you need accommodations?
-If you will need a wheelchair-friendly desk, a screen reader, flexible schedule, or any changes to the office layout or supplies, it may make sense to share these with potential employers during the application process.
+If you'll need a wheelchair-friendly desk, a screen reader, a flexible schedule, or any changes to the office layout or supplies, it may make sense to share these with potential employers during the application process.
 Being specific can be helpful.
 After all, you may very well know more than employers about what's required and the costs involved.
 Before putting in an application, review the job description carefully to make sure you will be able to do the core responsibilities and to get a sense of any specific accommodations that will help you do your job.

-3. Does the employer have a disability-friendly stance?
 As always, researching a company can be helpful.
-In this case, you'll want to check to see if the company has a record of supporting employees with disabilities — or not.
-Some signs of a disability-friendly company: photos and language on the website that welcome or acknowledge people with disabilities and connections with disability groups.
+In this case, you'll want to check to see whether the company has a record of supporting employees with disabilities — or not.
+Some signs of a disability-friendly company: photos and language on the website that welcome or acknowledge people with disabilities, and evidence of connections with disability groups.

-4. When to Disclose.
-If you do feel its best to disclose details about your disability, you may be wondering what the best timing is.
+If you do feel it’s best to disclose details about your disability, you may be wondering what the best timing is.
 Again, there's no one right answer — but here are some things to keep in mind.